Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in several dimensions 1 3DBEC Bose--Einstein condensate in 3D

-Using this density, calculate the expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ in the ground state of the Thomas--Fermi approximation. \item Compare the numerical expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ of our Mathematica code to the analytic results of~\ref{Q:BECnoint} and~\ref{Q:BECTF}.
+We see that, in contrast to \ref{Q:BECnoint}, the expectation values of the three Cartesian directions are not independent of each other's trapping frequencies.} \item Compare the numerical expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ of our Mathematica code to the analytic results of \ref{Q:BECnoint} and \ref{Q:BECTF}.
 What is the maximum $^{87}$Rb atom number $N$ which allows a reasonably good description (in this specific trap) with the non-interacting solution?
-What is the minimum atom number which allows a reasonably good description with the Thomas--Fermi solution? \item Consider a $^{87}$Rb Bose--Einstein condensate in a harmonic trap, described by the non-linear Hamiltonian of \autoref{eq:BEC3DHam}.
-Take $\omega_y=\omega_z=2\pi\times500\,\text{Hz}$ and a scattering length $a_s=100.4a_0$.
-Compute the expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ for several values of $\omega_x$ and try to interpret the asymptotes $\omega_x\to0$ and $\omega_x\to\infty$. \end{questions}
+What is the minimum atom number which allows a reasonably good description with the Thomas--Fermi solution? \pagenote[\ref{Q:BECcompareexpectationvalues}]{We plot the second moments of \autoref{eq:nivariances} and \autoref{eq:TFvariances} as functions of the particle number $N$:

+The values of $\avg{z^2}$ are equal to those of $\avg{y^2}$ because of the cylindrical symmetry of the problem.
+The crossover point where the Thomas--Fermi second moment is equal to the noninteracting second moment is at

+indicated with vertical lines in the above plot.
+The noninteracting limit, \autoref{eq:nivariances}, is good for $N\lesssim10$.
+The Thomas--Fermi limit, \autoref{eq:TFvariances}, is good for $N\gtrsim\num{5000}$.
+Notice that for $N\gtrsim\num{3000}$ the numeric value of $\avg{x^2}$ deviates from the Thomas--Fermi limit because of the finite size of the calculation box.} \end{questions}